stackmuncher/static-pages/content/about/home/profiles.md

 # Up-to-date profiles

-#### Zero-effort profile updates

-We run [StackMuncher app](/) on our development machines to keep our profiles updated every time we make a new commit.
-It analyzes our code and updates the profiles with a few important metrics.
+Our members run [StackMuncher app](https://github/stackmuncher/stm) on their development machines.
+It analyzes their code and updates their profiles with a few important metrics every time they make a new commit.

-No CVs, tests or interviews - let our work speak for itself. [*More ...*](./developers/)
+No CVs, tests or interviews.
+Let their work speak for itself.